UNISvalbard/Geo-SfM/content/lessons/l1/tutorial.md

 Then, filter on quality and *Disable* all selected cameras that do not meet the standard.
 Agisoft recommends a *Quality* of at least 0.5.

+### Masking photos
+When using pictures that have a non neutral background, it is likely that Agisoft Megashape will try to identify *common features* in the background.
+This will become a problem if you move your object for a different halo or perspective.
+To combat this issue, you can select areas (masks) of the photo that will not be analysed.
+To start masking you can type *L* or select *Intelligent Scissors* from the selection dropdown menu.
+Then you can draw

 ### Aligning photos

 With the photos now imported into Metashape and analysed, we can proceed with the alignment process.